SeaBattle/seagull/README.md

 # SeaConfig
-SeaConfig service.
-Submodule for working with configuration in other sea services.
+Configuration api using with `etcd` and `consul` for service-discovery and key-value in microservices.

-## Usage
+## Configuration
 For configuration use `sys.config`:

     {seaconfig,